denissun/DBRE-YDS/File2Influx/README.md

 # File2Influx

-     A Java program Parsing various types of input files and load time series data into InfluxDB.
+     A Java program parsing various types of input files and load time series data into InfluxDB.
 I choose Java because we have Solaris databases servers.
 Other language such as Python, Golang are not suitable to run on Solaris platform.

 ## Usage: